-Businesses such as bars, restaurants, pubs and cafes that want to start selling their products outside their premises can apply for a pavement licence from Canterbury City Council from today (Friday 24 July).
+Businesses such as bars, restaurants, pubs and cafes that want to start selling their products outside their premises can apply for a pavement licence from Canterbury City Council.

-It follows the relaxation in planning and licensing laws announced by the government last month, with the aim of helping the hospitality industry recover from the impact of Covid-19.
-This is a temporary arrangement until September 2021.
+It follows the relaxation in planning and licensing laws announced by the government, with the aim of helping the hospitality industry recover from the impact of Covid-19.
+This is a temporary arrangement until Spring 2022.

 The licence allows businesses to place tables and chairs on the pavement outside the premises, meaning they can maximise their capacity.
 They must adhere to social distancing guidelines at all times.

 It is a fast-track application process.
-The council has a maximum of 14 days in which to decide an application, otherwise it is automatically granted.
+The council has a maximum of 10 working days in which to decide an application, otherwise it is automatically granted.

 There is a seven day public consultation period for each application, with the council required to seek views from a range of organisations and the public.
 Applications cost £100 to cover the council’s costs.